Mon, 01/13/2020 - 10:00am

 It might sound incredible, but failing to obtain a high school education could be as damaging to a person’s life as smoking cigarettes, according to a study cited by USA Today College.
 Using data collected on more than one million people, ages 25 to 85, between 1986 and 2004, researchers found “people who receive higher education outlive those who do not.”

-Reasons You Might Want to Pass on That Advanced Degree
+3 Reasons Why You Might Want to Pass on that Advanced Degree

 Earning a master’s degree typically requires a two-year commitment, unless you go part-time or enroll in a self-paced online program, which can take even longer.
 Can you afford to live on wages from a part-time job?